Battle of An Lộc: Background

 On 7 April, Minh reported to the National Security Council about the equivalent of four PAVN divisions in his Corps area, and demanded more troops to protect the road to Saigon.
 Later in the day, the Council decided to assign the 21st Division from IV Corps as well as the 1st Airborne Brigade from JGS reserve to him.
 Around 16:40, Lộc Ninh was overrun by the PAVN 5th Division, just a few hundreds of Lộc Ninh defenders - the 9/5 Regiment could escape to An Lộc.
-That evening, elements of the PAVN 9th Division overran Quần Lợi Base Camp, forced its defenders - the 7/5 Regiment destroyed their heavy equipment and fall back to An Lộc.
-Since then, the PAVN used Quần Lợi as a staging base for units coming in from Cambodia to join the siege of An Lộc.
-Key members of COSVN were based there to oversee the battle.
+That evening, elements of the PAVN 9th Division under commander Nguyễn Thới Bưng, overran Quản Lợi Base Camp, forced its defenders - the 7/5 Regiment destroyed their heavy equipment and fall back to An Lộc.
+Since then, the PAVN used Quản Lợi as a staging base for units coming in from Cambodia to join the siege of An Lộc.

-Meanwhile, Task Force 52 abandoned their twin fire bases near the junction of routes QL-13 and LTL-17, destroyed their heavy equipment, broke the PAVN encirclement and moved southward on foot through the jungle to An Lộc.
+Meanwhile, Task Force 52 (consisted of 1/48th and 2/52nd Battalions from the 18th Division) abandoned their twin fire bases near the junction of QL-13 and LTL-17, destroyed their heavy equipment, broke the PAVN encirclement and moved southward on foot through the jungle to An Lộc.
 TF52 withdrawal completed at 11:00 8 April with the remaining wounded ARVN troops and American advisors airlifted to medical facilities in Saigon, ~500 left from the original 1,000 troops force joined An Lộc defenders.

 Prelude

 On 8 April, the 1st Airborne Brigade attempted to push north from Lai Khê to Chơn Thành by road, but was stopped at Tàu Ô bridge, only 6 kilometers north of Chơn Thành by solid entrenched blocking positions of a regiment of the PAVN 7th Division along QL-13.
-With the loss of Quần Lợi airstrip and the blocking of QL-13, An Lộc was isolated from outside, the two-month-long siege began.
+With the loss of Quản Lợi airstrip and the blocking of QL-13, An Lộc was isolated from outside, the two-month-long siege began.

 On 11 April, the whole 21st Division arrived Lai Khê on trucks.
 With this reinforcement, III Corps could deploy the 8th Regiment of the 5th Division into An Lộc.
 The deployment of the 8/5 Regiment was completed on 12 April by helicopters.